 Mobile banking offers an easy solution to this problem.
 With accounts like Chime you can check your account balance at any time from anywhere.

-Switching to a Bank With No Overdraft Fees
+Switching to a Bank Account With No Overdraft Fees

-Chime has no additional fees such as monthly maintenance charges, service fees, minimum balance fees, foreign transactions fees, and most especially overdraft fees.
+Chime is an online bank account for those looking for modern financial solutions.
+A Chime account has no additional fees such as monthly maintenance charges, service fees, minimum balance fees, foreign transaction fees, and most especially overdraft fees.
 To prevent overdraft, any transactions which would result in a negative account balance will be declined by Chime.
 Furthermore, they ensure the account holders that they have no hidden charges for any transactions.